 Key takeaways

-- Environment design is the highest-leverage change: make porn harder to access and healthier behaviors easier to do
+- Environment design reduces the need for last-minute resistance by making porn harder to access and healthier behaviors easier to start

-- Interrupt the habit loop at the cue stage (remove triggers), not the response stage (resist in the moment)
+- The habit loop is easier to interrupt at the cue stage than at the response stage

 Willpower is state-dependent.
-When you’re well-rested, fed, calm, and socially connected, willpower is abundant.
-When you’re tired, hungry, stressed, lonely, or bored, it evaporates.
-And those depleted states are exactly the ones that trigger porn use.
+When you are rested, fed, calm, and connected, self-control is easier to access.
+When you are tired, hungry, stressed, lonely, or bored, it becomes less reliable.
+Those depleted states are also common porn triggers.

 What works instead: environment design

-The single most effective thing you can do for recovery is make porn harder to access and healthier behaviors easier to do.
-This is environment design, and it works because it removes the need for willpower in the first place.
+Environment design means making porn harder to access and healthier behaviors easier to do.
+It works because it lowers the amount of willpower required in the moment.

 Examples:

 - Move your phone out of the bedroom.
-Most late-night use happens because the device is within arm’s reach when you’re already in a low-willpower state.
+Much late-night use happens because the device is within reach when energy and self-control are already low.

 - Delete apps and accounts connected to porn use.
-Every tap you add between trigger and behavior is a chance to choose differently.
+Every extra step between cue and behavior creates another chance to choose differently.

 - Rearrange your physical space.
-If you always use porn on the couch late at night, don’t be on the couch late at night.
-Change the furniture, change the room, change the routine.
+If porn use usually happens on the couch late at night, change the evening routine, change the room, or make that location less available during the risky window.

 Understanding the habit loop